rohan843/cybersecurity-notes/README.md

 **Compliance**: It is the primary method used to develop an organization's internal security policies, regulatory requirements, and independent standards.

+**Business Continuity**: An organization's ability to maintain their everyday productivity by establishing risk disaster recovery plans.

 ### Dom.
 2: Security and Risk Management

 ### Dom.
 3: Security and Risk Management